Minette Walters: Black Death series

-In addition to full-length novels, Walters has written feature articles for magazines and the broadsheets, some short stories including "English Autumn, American Fall", and two novellas, The Tinder Box (1999), and Chickenfeed (2006).
+In addition to full-length novels, Walters has written feature articles for magazines and the broadsheets, some short stories including "English Autumn, American Fall", and five novellas, including The Tinder Box (1999) and Chickenfeed (2006).
 The latter was published for World Book Day 2006 as part of the 'Quick Reads' initiative.
 Minette has written another entry in the Quick Reads series entitled A Dreadful Murder for World Book Day 2013.
 The novella is based on the 1908 murder of Caroline Luard.

 TV adaptations

 Walters' first five books were adapted for television by the BBC and her eighth book, Acid Row, is currently under option with Company Pictures.